Tender and juicy pork chops cooked in a skillet, along with a rich and creamy sour cream gravy, for the perfect dinner.

 I prefer a large cast iron skillet to sear the chops.
 A heavy skillet retains and spreads the heat evenly, allowing for uniform chops cooking.

 Add butter and a few drops of cooking oil.
-Cooking oil increases the butter's smoking point and prevents it from burning.
-Melt butter in the skillet on medium-high heat.
+Cooking oil increases the butter’s smoking point and prevents it from burning.
 Place the chops on one side and sear it for 3-4 minutes undisturbed.

 Flip the chops and sear them on the other side for another 3 minutes.
 Check for an internal temperature of 145 with an instant-read thermometer.
 The exterior will have developed a nice crust with a brown color with some bits charred.